Knox County Tennessee

 A: In 2020, suicide was the second-leading cause of death among those 10-24 years old.
 Youth suicide ideation, attempt, and completion are on the rise.
 Several risk factors associated with teen suicide are psychiatric disorders such as depression and bipolar, substance abuse disorders, family history of depression or suicide, loss of a parent/caregiver to death or divorce, physical and sexual abuse, lack of a support network, feelings of social isolation, and bullying.

 A: Eating a nutritious diet of the appropriate number of fruits, vegetables, grains, dairy, and protein, getting daily physical activity such as exercise or body movement, and getting adequate amounts of sleep.
+Equally as important as physical health, strong social connections through clubs, organizations, sports, and other positive group interactions can improve your teen's overall well-being.

 Have Questions?